 Hannah of Rise and Shine was our October 2013 Daring Bakers’ hostess and she challenged us to bake our own double crusted savory pot pies.
 Using any from-scratch crust and filling we choose, we were allowed to get completely creative with our recipe, showing off the savory flavors and fillings from our own home or region.

 Almost every Australian enjoys a meat pie.
 It could almost be our National Dish!
 More often found as single serve pies, the Australian meat pie generally is meat diced or minced with gravy.

-Be sure to also try my fantastic butterfly chicken recipe you will love it as much as my family does!
+While you are making chicken, be sure to also try my fantastic butterfly chicken recipe as well as my delicious Chicken Sorrentino the kids are always asking me to make these again and again so I am sure you will love it as much as my family does!

 However different varieties of pies are now becoming common – curry, steak and kidney, bacon, mince with cheese, chicken or seafood pies.
 Our hand held meat pie is customary at football or cricket games.
 So when Hannah of Rise and Shine issued the October Daring Bakers challenge I was excited!
 I love making meat pies and have made many over the years of raising a family but calling it a “pot pie” and using different ingredients was new to me.

 So one evening with chicken thighs thawed and ready for a great Thai curry I had a change of heart.
 A quick peak into the fridge revealed some bacon and a packet of baby spinach.
 And so the Chicken, Bacon and Spinach Pot Pie was born!
 And I’m glad it was, it is delicious and was appreciated by all the family.
 This is going to become a favourite.
 Thank you Hannah for the inspiration and for hosting the October Daring Bakers Challenge.

 2 tablespoons olive oil

 1 kg chicken thighs, cubed

 1 ½ tablespoons plain flour